Materials Science & Engr (MSE)

 Prereqs: Materials Science Engineering graduate student or Permission

 Engineering aspects of corrosion and its control presented in ways of importance to a practicing engineer.
-Topics include corrosion economics, detecting and monitoring corrosion, regulations, specifications, safety.
+Topics include corrosion economics, detecting and monitoring corrosion, regulations, specifications, and safety.
 Emphasis on corrosion monitoring and corrosion fundamentals: chemical and electrochemical reactions; chemical and electrochemical equilibria-including Pourbaix diagrams; electrochemical kinetics.
 Selection and use of materials, from stainless steels to plastics.
 Failure analysis.
 Additional projects/assignments required for graduate credit.
-(Fall only)
+Typically Offered: Fall.

 Study of major chemical and physical principles affecting properties of solid state engineering materials.
 Topics include bonding, carrier statistics, band-gap engineering, optical and transport properties, novel materials systems, characterization, magnetism, and comprehensive introduction to physics of solid state devices.